 Having helped patients and their families in this situation, Chui has the following recommendations:

 - Mention the appointment informally, just before visiting the doctor rather than discussing it in advance.
 “Because the patient’s reality is altered, you have to use little half-truths,” Chui says.
 “You can say something like, ‘Let’s go out to breakfast and stop by and have our annual checkups.’”

 - Use other physical problems as an excuse.
 Seeing a doctor for a knee problem is different from going in for memory loss.

-- Confront the topic when you know the person is lucid.
+- Confront the topic, when you know the person is lucid.
 People with early dementia slip in and out of lucidity.
-Rather than exacerbate the problem when they are confused, gently bring it up when they have a moment of clarity.
+Rather than exacerbate the problem when they are confused, gently bring it up, when they have a moment of clarity.

 - A caregiver or someone close should go to the appointment with the patient.
 This is not the time for the patient to go alone, since they might not be able to accurately report what is happening for them, and they may not remember what the doctor recommends.

 Remember that the patient’s perception of time and reality are different from yours.
 They may think that an event that occurred 20 years ago happened yesterday and arguing the point won’t help.
-“Someone with memory loss is not always grounded in reality,” Dr. Chui said.
+“Someone with memory loss is not always grounded in reality,” Chui says.
 As a result, caregivers must be savvy in their reasoning.

 Additionally, there are things a caregiver can do to make the appointment go smoothly:

 - Prepare the doctor in advance.
 Call ahead, discuss your concerns and ask for a memory screening.
 This prevents you from having to do so in front of your loved one.